AI-Cultural-Heritage-Lab/l3_manual/README.md

 ### Show up, communicate, and know what you are working on
 * Attend the weekly **general Lab meeting** and the meetings for your **pillar(s)**.
-* Know your **pillar, project, project lead, responsibilities, and current deliverable**.
+* Know your **pillar, project, project lead, responsibilities, and current deliverables**.
 * Work autonomously and problem-solve where you can, but ask for help when you need it.
 Do not struggle silently with ethical, technical, security, interpersonal, or historically sensitive problems.
 * Check in before making changes that substantially affect a project's research question, dataset, claims, timeline, partners, authorship, or public outputs.
 * Document major research and computational decisions as you make them.